Independent Contractor Lawyers in Fort Lauderdale

 Often, businesses will hire independent contractors to perform work that does not fall under the duties of full- or part-time employees.
 In fact, because of the different labor regulations that apply to independent contractors, many companies see this as an attractive business solution.
 Employers are not responsible for paying independent contractors’ taxes or providing them with employment benefits such as health insurance, retirement, or pensions.
 Independent contractors are also exempt from the wage and hour laws that apply to employees.

 Unfortunately, many employers wrongfully classify employees as independent contractors in an effort to save money or avoid having to provide benefits.
 However, the state of Florida looks at 10 unique factors to determine whether a worker is an employee or an independent contractor.
 Misclassification can result in penalties for an employer and wages owed to the worker.
+If you believe your employer has misclassified many employees as independent contractors, you may have a class action lawsuit.

 Factors Used to Differentiate Between Employees & Independent Contractors